 Georges Halphen was a decidedly eclectic collector.
-Among objects of his fascination were Chinese and Egypt civilizations arts, objects from the Bering Sea, pre-Columbian textiles and modern art.
-In 1930, he even acquired one of galerist Rosenberg’s Picasso painted during his blue period.
+Among the objects that fascinated him featured Chinese and Egypt artworks, objects from the Bering Sea, pre-Columbian textiles and modern art.
+In 1930, he even acquired a blue period Picasso from the art dealer, Rosenberg.
 It was in great secret that he indulged his collector’s fever.
-Besides, he preferred to be called an “amateur” rather than “collector”, that he felt conjured a greed to possess.
+Besides, he preferred to be called an “amateur” rather than a “collector”, as he felt that the former had negative connations linked to greed and the need to possess.

 He never ceased to be amazed by the inventiveness and artistic boldness of pre Columbian textiles.

-Acquisitions, donations and dations have allowed the museum to obtain nine pieces : two in 2002 and seven in 2004.
-They belong to the Wari (500-1000 A.D.), Chimú (1100-1450 A.D.) and Nazca (200-700 A.D.) cultures from the important collection that Halphen had started to progressively collected between the two great wars.
+Acquisitions, donations and dations have allowed the Museum to obtain nine pieces: two in 2002 and seven in 2004.
+They belong to the Wari (500-1000 A.D.), Chimú (1100-1450 A.D.) and Nazca (200-700 A.D.) cultures from the important collection that Halphen began to build up between the two great wars.
 These pieces could not have been obtained without the understanding of his heirs and his assistant Nivedita Kinnoo.

 Fabric and ornament creation and production from feathers was one of these cultures’ greatest achievements.
-Feathered textiles were considered with the highest importance, on par with gold, silver, shells and colored stones, by ancient Peruvian peoples.
-Archaeology proved that they used them during funerary rituals, to embellish luxury items for the elite or as an amulet for more than two thousand years, from Chavin de Huantar (100-200 B.C.) to Inca times.
+Feathered textiles were held in the highest esteem by the Peruvian population, on par with gold, silver, shells and colored stones.
+Archaeology proved that they used them during funerary rituals, to embellish luxury items for the elite or as amulets for more than two thousand years, from Chavin de Huantar (100-200 B.C.) to Inca times.

 donation of a feather tunic